Crown Jewel (2019): Preliminary matches

 Next, AJ Styles (accompanied by his O.C. stablemates Karl Anderson and Luke Gallows) defended the United States Championship against battle royal winner Humberto Carrillo.
-In the end, Carrillo attempted a "Moonsault", but Styles moved out of the way and performed a "Phenomenal Forearm" on Carrillo to retain the title.
+In the end, Carrillo attempted a Moonsault, but Styles moved out of the way and performed a Phenomenal Forearm on Carrillo to retain the title.

 After that, Natalya faced Lacey Evans in the first-ever women's match in Saudi Arabia.
-Natalya forced Evans to submit to the "Sharpshooter” to win.
+Natalya forced Evans to submit to the Sharpshooter to win the match.
 Following the match, Natalya and Evans shared an emotional embrace in the ring, and then embraced several audience members before departing backstage.
+Byron Saxton then joined commentators Michael Cole and Corey Graves for the remainder of the event.

 The penultimate match was the 5-on-5 tag team match between Team Hogan (Roman Reigns, Rusev, Ricochet, Ali, and Shorty G; accompanied by Hulk Hogan and Jimmy Hart) and Team Flair (Randy Orton, Bobby Lashley, King Corbin, Intercontinental Champion Shinsuke Nakamura, and Drew McIntyre; accompanied by Ric Flair).
-In the climax, Orton performed an "RKO" on Reigns for a nearfall.
-Orton attempted a "Punt Kick" on Reigns, but Shorty G grabbed Orton's leg, after which, Ali and Ricochet took everyone else out.
-Reigns then performed a "Spear" on Orton to win the match for Team Hogan.
+In the climax, Orton performed an RKO on Reigns for a nearfall.
+Orton attempted a Punt Kick on Reigns, but Shorty G grabbed Orton's leg, after which, Ali and Ricochet took everyone else out.
+Reigns then performed a Spear on Orton to win the match for Team Hogan.